What is a cash-back credit card?

 How do you master cash-back rewards?

 You want to choose a credit card that best suits your spending habits, and that won't lure you into spending more than you should, just to chase after rewards.

 Never buy what you don’t need.
 Track your spending for a month, and pick a card that's tailored to what you already spend.

 If a card has an annual fee, weigh whether your rewards will more than make up for that cost.
 And, always make sure you pay off your balance each month.

-Credit card interest rates recently hit record highs, averaging more than 17%.
-Carrying over a balance for a couple of months will quickly eat away at your returns.
+Credit card interest rates can reach more than 17%.
+So, carrying over a balance for a couple of months will quickly eat away at your returns.
 In other words, don't earn cash back — and then give it right back to the credit card company!

 Here's how to save up to $700/year off your car insurance in minutes

 When was the last time you compared car insurance rates?
 Chances are you’re seriously overpaying with your current policy.

 It’s true.
 You could be paying way less for the same coverage.
 All you need to do is look for it.

 And if you look through an online marketplace called SmartFinancial you could be getting rates as low as $22 a month — and saving yourself more than $700 a year.